Fairness and Bias in Multimodal AI: A Survey: Findings on Fairness and Bias in lmm s and llm s

 In other works, \citet{schramowski2022large} show that \textit{moral directions}, i.e. what is morally right or wrong to do, are present in \acrshort{llm}s.
 It is, however, highly debatable if models can be considered moral agents.
-Also, \citet{santurkar2023whose} explored whose opinions \acrshort{llm}s reflect.
-With regards to healthcare and bias, work has also been done \cite{harrer2023attention,nashwan2023harnessing}.
 In a collaborative effort, \citet{srivastava2023beyond} probed \acrshort{llm}s in the BIG-Bench of 200 tasks, including many that are related to bias.
+Also, \citet{santurkar2023whose} explored whose opinions \acrshort{llm}s reflect while \citet{harrer2023attention,nashwan2023harnessing} investigated bias in \acrshort{llm}s within healthcare.